DataDog/dd-trace-dotnet/docs/development/AutomaticInstrumentation.md

 ### Creating a new automatic instrumentation implementation

+> Note that you can use the [AutoInstrumentation Generator](#autoinstrumentation-generator) tool to help you with this process.

 Creating a new instrumentation implementation typically uses the following process:

 1. Identify the operation of interest that we want to measure.
 Also gather the tags, resource names that we will need to set.
 Don't forget to check what has been implemented by other tracers.